Anti-Zionism: Left-wing politics

+Several advocacy groups that explicitly support Palestinian solidarity also oppose Zionism, viewing it as a form of colonialism.
+These include organizations from within the Jewish community, including Jewish Voice for Peace in the United States and Jews for Justice for Palestinians in the United Kingdom, as well as broader activist groups like Students for Justice in Palestine (SJP) and the International Solidarity Movement (ISM).
 Some secular Jews, particularly socialists and Marxists, continue to oppose the State of Israel on anti-imperialist and human rights grounds.
 Left-wing Jewish organizations that have opposed Zionism include NION in Canada and Jews Against Zionism in the UK.
 Some oppose it as a form of nationalism, which they argue is a product of capitalism.
 The First National Jewish Anti-Zionist Gathering in the US in 2010 and the International Jewish Anti-Zionist Network (IJAN) see anti-Zionism as an integral part of their anti-imperialism.
 IJAN describes itself as a socialist, antiwar, anti-imperialist organization, and calls for "the dismantling of Israeli apartheid, return of Palestinian refugees, and the ending of the Israeli colonization of historic Palestine".

 In the 2000s, leaders of the Respect Party and the Socialist Workers Party of the United Kingdom met with leaders of Hamas and Hezbollah at the Cairo Anti-war Conference.
 (Note: "Consider ... the character of the connection between Muslim anti-Zionism and that version of the new anti-Zionism associated with the Far Left. ...
 [The Socialist Workers Party opted] for an opportunistic merging with Islamist groups, the stifling of criticism of their leaders, and the exploitation of communist politics (all of which eventually produced tensions within the party). ...
 SWP and Respect leaders [met] with Hamas and Hezbolah leaders at 'anti-war' conferences in Cairo in 2003 and 2007.
 The 2nd Cairo Declaration of 2003 ... identified 'the Zionist plan' as the 'establishment of the greater State of Israel from the Nile to Euphrates'; it condemned pressure on Arab nations to 'acknowledge the legitimacy of the racist Zionist entity; ... it opposed all 'normalization with the Zionist entity."
 (Julius 2010)) The result of the 2003 conference was a call to oppose "normalization with the Zionist entity".

+During the 2010s and 2020s, left-wing politics in Western countries saw a significant increase in anti-Zionist sentiment as it became a more mainstream position.
+This was partially driven by a shift from seeing the Israeli–Palestinian conflict as a conflict between states to seeing it as a struggle against settler colonialism and apartheid.